2000 Grand Prix (snooker)

 The 2000 Grand Prix was a professional snooker tournament and the second of eight WPBSA ranking events in the 2000/2001 season, following the British Open and preceding the UK Championship.
 It was held from 13 to 22 October 2000 at the Telford International Centre in Telford, England.

-John Higgins was the defending champion, but he withdrew from his quarter-final match against Graeme Dott.
+John Higgins was the defending champion, but he withdrew from his quarter-final match against Graeme Dott due to a family wedding.
 Mark Williams won his 10th ranking title by defeating Ronnie O'Sullivan 9–5 in the final.

 Prize fund

 The breakdown of prize money for the tournament was as follows: